A view of the city with the College buildings in the foreground

 • integrate academic knowledges with community-based experiences;

-• establish or extend a legacy with University and/or external partners; and
+• establish or extend a legacy with any University and/or external partners; and

 We can provide one-on-one advising and support in all aspects of developing your capstone project, including identifying appropriate partners and mentors, supporting the project’s particular engaged learning design, and (in some cases) providing supplemental micro-grants to support research and/or presentations of your work.
 Schedule an appointment to discuss in greater detail